awsdocs/aws-greengrass-developer-guide/doc_source/cloudformation-support.md

 The template also defines two AWS IoT devices \(things\), which represent the core and device that are added to the Greengrass group\.

-After you create the stack with your Greengrass resources, you can use the AWS CLI or the AWS IoT Core console to [deploy the group](#cloudformation-support-deploy)\.
+After you create the stack with your Greengrass resources, you can use the AWS CLI or the AWS IoT console to [deploy the group](#cloudformation-support-deploy)\.

 **Note**
 The `CommandToDeployGroup` statement in the example shows how to output a complete create\-deployment CLI command that you can use to deploy your group\.